 PLI: A measure of the force applied to a roller.

-Mark Tool is a leading manufacturer of custom molded rubber products, including rubber rollers, tension pads and other custom molded rubber products.
+Mark Tool is a leading manufacturer of custom molded rubber products, including rubber rollers, tensioner pads and other custom molded rubber products.
 We got our start in oilfield and marine applications but our product line has grown to meet the needs of virtually every industry from manufacturing to food goods processing.
 Contact us to learn more about our products or to request a quote.